arturmatlega/instalguru-blog-en/_posts/2020-01-03-how-to-get-rid-of-a-bad-smell-from-your-sink.md

 ### Preventive measures - a clogged sink will not be an issue for you

 Both home remedies and store-bought chemicals can be used not only in case a problem occurs.
-It is recommended to used the preventively, from time to time, e.g. once in a month.
+It is also recommended to use them as a preventive measure, from time to time, e.g. once in a month.
 This way you can significantly reduce the risk of a smelly or clogged sink.

-**For kitchen sinks** - as another prevetion, you can invest in a special strainer to put it in the drain.
-It protects the piping byt stopping largers elements which could cause a clogged sink and force you to unblock the drain.
+**For kitchen sinks** - as another prevention, you can invest in a special strainer to put it in the drain.
+It protects the piping by stopping larger elements which could cause a clogged sink and force you to unblock the drain.

 ## What if nothing works?

-It is possible that despite using all the presented methods the problem of smelly sink still persists - even if you have managed to unclog the sink. **What to do then?** **How to remove an odour from sink?** The most likely cause of it is a faulty plumbing ventilation system.
+It is possible that despite using all the presented methods the problem of a smelly sink still persists - even if you have managed to unclog the sink. **What to do then?** **How to remove an odour from the sink?** The most likely cause of it is a faulty plumbing ventilation system.
 The water is probably sucked out from drains which causes the smell in the sink.

 {:.distinction.distinction-info.distinction-positive}